anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   The goal of the Onboarding protocol is to enable a Pledge to join a Domain and obtain domain-specific security credentials.
   This term is not related to "DNS domain" {{?RFC9499}} although a Domain might be associated to a specific DNS domain.

-Imprint:
-: The process where a device obtains the cryptographic key material to identify and trust future interactions generally as part of the manufacturing.
-  This term is taken from Konrad Lorenz's work in biology with new ducklings:
-  "during a critical period, the duckling would assume that anything that looks like a mother duck is in fact their mother"
-  {{Stajano99theresurrecting}}.
-An equivalent for a device is to obtain the fingerprint of the manufacturer's root certification authority (root CA) certificate.
-A device that Imprints on an attacker suffers a similar fate to a duckling that imprints on a hungry wolf.
-Imprinting is a term from psychology and ethology, as described in {{imprinting}}.

 Join Registrar (and Coordinator):
 : A representative of the Domain that is configured, perhaps